Centura Health has more experts in more places throughout the region. Start your health journey by finding the right one for you.

 Colonoscopies and other screenings that test for colorectal cancers are vitally important tests as colorectal cancers are the second leading cause of cancer-related deaths for men and women in the United States, according to the American Cancer Society.

-colorectal cancers from ever occurring by removing polyps before they become cancerous.
+Colon cancer can be prevented by removing polyps before they become cancerous.

-For colonoscopies and other tests used to detect colorectal cancers, always consult with a qualified medical provider to discuss potential risks and benefits.
 Some people will require different, multiple or more frequent tests based on their personal and family history.

 The American Cancer Society recommends that men and women start getting colon health screenings starting at age 50.
 Common test schedules for screenings that detect cancer and polyps include any one of the following: